 Our philosophy towards technology is that it is a tool to be utilized to enhance the academic curriculum.
 We do not "teach" technology for technology's sake.
 We make sure that the best medium is used for the task at hand.
 Our church and school work together to support our technology costs.
 The PTL is especially dedicated to continuing to improve and keep our technology up to date to support our staff and students.

-Over the past few years, we seem to have become consumers of technology and its offerings.
-We plan to get back to being producers of creative projects and uses.
+We plan to utilize technology to its fullest intent, not only to be consumers of the information, but also to be producers of creative projects.
 One of our newest opportunities to put this in action is the Bloxel Builders program.
-Students in the 5th/6th Grade are piloting the program and becoming experts at building and creating digital video games with the system.
+Students in the 5th-8th Grade are piloting the program and becoming experts at building and creating digital video games with the system.
 Through their original creations, they are taking three dimensional physical blocks and creating an interactive world which then becomes digital and enters the virtual world!
 The students focus on creativity, collaboration, problem solving, and communication during the entire process.
 These are 21st skills deemed the most necessary for future success in our workforce.

 Students in Kindergarten through 2nd Grade have iPads to use as the teacher and curriculum deem necessary.
 This is a 1:1 ratio, however, the teacher has full control over when and how the devices are used.